 WaterAid and health

-People are at high risk of potentially fatal diseases such as cholera and serious conditions such as blinding trachoma.
+Without access to these essential services, people are at high risk of potentially fatal diseases such as cholera and serious conditions such as blinding trachoma.
 Diseases transmitted through water, hands, soil and food contaminated by human faeces spread because properly protected water sources, toilets and good hygiene habits are absent or inadequate.

 The effects go beyond the illnesses themselves.
 It is estimated that half of undernutrition is associated with inadequate water, sanitation and hygiene (WASH), because diarrhoeal diseases and parasites prevent people from absorbing nutrients from food.
 Undernutrition in the first two years of life causes stunting, which permanently damages children’s long-term physical and mental development.

 Frequent illnesses and undernutrition keep children from attending school and adults from going to work, limiting students’ potential and reducing adults’ income.
 All of this contributes to a vicious cycle of poverty, and impacts on a country’s economic growth and development.

 And without clean water and soap in healthcare facilities, staff and patients cannot deliver quality, safe healthcare, putting the lives of patients – especially vulnerable mothers and babies – in danger.